-Backyard Adventures, staycation, or whatever you feel comfortable calling it, shouldn’t be a bad thing or filed under ‘why bother’.
-Not all of us can take off for weeks or months a time.
-For what it’s worth many of us haven’t ventured out in our backyards.
+Backyard Adventures, staycation, or whatever you feel comfortable calling it, shouldn't be a bad thing or filed under ‘why bother'.
+Not all of us can take off for weeks or months at a time.
+For what it's worth many of us haven't ventured out in our backyards.
 There are so many places, food, and attractions to discover.
-You just need to have an open mind, a cooler filled with food and a tank of gas.
+You just need to have an open mind, a cooler filled with food, and a tank of gas.

 When I lived in the Bay Area, I went to the city as often as I could.
 I also ventured down south to San Jose, and up north into Napa Valley.
-Here in SoCal you’re within driving distance of Las Vegas, Palm Springs, Joshua Tree National Park, Catalina Island, and Baja California.
+Here in SoCal, you're within driving distance of Las Vegas, Palm Springs, Joshua Tree National Park, Catalina Island, and Baja California.
 I find that many people get stuck and tricked into thinking that a vacation can only be called that if they leave the country or state.
 Two years ago, bored out of our minds my husband and I decided to get in the car and drive.
-That afternoon we started at a Barbecue Festival in Temecula and ended up at a Harrah’s casino out in the middle of nowhere drinking gin martinis and listening to jazz.
-It was completely unplanned and since then we’ve gone on mini missions with plans of heading back to the Santa Ynez Valley in Central California and the Channel Islands.
+That afternoon we started at a Barbecue Festival in Temecula and ended up at a Harrah's casino out in the middle of nowhere drinking gin martinis and listening to jazz.
+It was completely unplanned and since then we've gone on mini-missions with plans of heading back to the Santa Ynez Valley in Central California and the Channel Islands.

 Sometimes, actually most of the time it isn't even about the destination, but the zoo (err, your friends) that comes along for the ride.
 You can practically do anything with the right people.
 Just get out and go have some fun, will ya?!